Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Did You Know?Did you know

-CAKE utilizes cloud-based POS software, so you can pull up reporting and analytics from anywhere with an internet connection.
+CAKE is a cloud-based POS software solution that allows users to access reporting and analytics from anywhere with an internet connection.

 Ease of Use

-We really like how easy CAKE makes splitting individual checks.
-Manual check-splitting can be quite a pain, but CAKE takes care of bill-splitting on the spot.
-CAKE also makes it easy to compare sales versus labor with data analytics, allowing you to ensure adequate staff during busy times.
+CAKE also makes it easy to compare sales vs. labor costs with data analytics, helping managers ensure adequate staff during busy times.

 CAKE POS Features